All Episodes

 And that you lead by example.

-The future, our future, that it is okay to laugh when this woman puts half of this country into a basket and she doesn't know us.
+These people in that crowd are now teaching their young children the future of America, the future, our future, that it is okay to laugh when this woman puts half of this country into a basket and she doesn't know us.

-If you want to stand up there, ma'am, and you want to say this about me, you want to insult me and let my children feel insulted because they fell their parents are being insulted, then you better know me before you ever put me in a group of somebody.
+If you want to stand up there, ma'am, and you want to say this about me, you want to insult me and let my children feel insulted because they feel their parents are being insulted, then you better know me before you ever put me in a group of somebody.

-Because I certainly I can tell you.
+Because I certainly, I can tell you.

 They laughed.